 Marco Andrade, Project Planner, 336-747-7057

 position vacant, 336-747-7059

 The Comprehensive Planning and Design (CPAD) section is involved in the implementation of Legacy 2030, Forsyth County's comprehensive plan.
-The work of CPAD focuses on area planning, Legacy-related text amendments, Legacy monitoring and maintenance, growth management, activity centers, design, downtown planning, public art, and the identification and research of local development trends.
+The work of CPAD focuses on small area planning, Legacy-related text amendments, Legacy monitoring and maintenance, growth management, activity centers, design, downtown planning, public art, and the identification and research of local development trends.